mugndhn/Medical-cost-predictor/readme.md

 The source of the dataset used in this analysis is Kaggle (https://www.kaggle.com/mirichoi0218/insurance).

 The Exploratory Data Analysis of the dataset and the results/accuracy of the model are provided in the jupyter notebook file.

+The outcome of the project was a web application where the data can be entered and a prediction of the medical cost is displayed.

+The screenshot the web application is attached below: